 Timeline: October-December 2021

-In fall and winter of 2021, I attended a startup studio class where we learned how to take an idea from ideation to launch.
+In a startup studio in fall 2021, I learned how to take a concept from ideation to launch.
 My startup team, by the name of “Gen Z Suppliers”, wanted to explore the gaming space.
-From personal experience, we felt that gamers have a hard time genuinely connecting with others in an environment where negativity is often normalized.
+From online discussions and personal experiences, we observed that many gamers have a hard time making genuine connections with others, because negativity is often normalized in these gaming environments.
 We wanted to explore solutions in which we could better connect the gaming community.
-Our startup was an entertainment service that aimed to help disconnected gamers find positive and safe gaming experiences, meaningful gaming groups and communities, and other gamers on the same level of mastery.
+Our startup concept is centered around an entertainment service that aims to help disconnected gamers find positive and safe gaming experiences, meaningful gaming groups and communities, and other gamers on the same level of mastery.

-How might we connect gamers looking for new communities, teammates, and tournaments and provide them with a fun and safe online experience.
+How might we connect gamers looking for new communities and teammates so that we can provide them with a fun and safe online experience.

 Although there are other similar platforms that separately offer gamers a way to find teammates, create tournaments, or search for communities, we have yet to find one platform that combines all of these together.
 With this visible lack in the community, we aim to find a solution and better the gaming industry.